vzhou842/victorzhou.com/content/posts/2019-04-22-build-an-io-game.md

 ## 4. Client Networking

+For this game, we'll use the well-known [socket.io](https://socket.io/) library to communicate with the server.
+Socket.io includes built-in support for [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API), which are great for two-way communication: we can send messages to the server _and_ the server can send messages to us over the same connection.

-A major component of the client-side code is networking.
-We have one file, `src/client/networking.js`, that takes care of **all** communication with the server:
+We'll have one file, `src/client/networking.js`, that takes care of **all** communication with the server:

 ```js
 // Header: networking.js